PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 `1515 passed in 25.58s`.
 It adds no graph traversal, result consumer, dependency, or TensorFlow import path.

+The diagnostics-aware terminal normalization/pad aggregate is now retained as `_terminal_normalization_pad_stats` between the captured InstanceNorm post-bias and residual-add results.
+Its loop-local result consumer and two flatten-only orchestrated selections remain unchanged.

+The aggregate's two rewrite counters deliberately remain observation-only: both child owners can prune unused tensors while returning zero, so no new guard or result consumer was added.
+The focused gate passes `375 passed in 19.73s`, concrete normalization/pad fixtures pass `2 passed, 739 deselected in 0.60s`, and the branch-changed broad suite passes `1433 passed in 24.60s`.

 ## Remaining work

 The broader `flatbuffer_direct` refactor remains active.
-The next characterized unit should audit every production occurrence and the complete result schema of the diagnostics-aware `run_normalization_pad_layout_cleanup()` immediately before `_terminal_instancenorm_residual_add_stats`.
-Cleanup-only mutation must be understood before its aggregate is retained or used as guard evidence.
+The next characterized unit should audit the next raw terminal result boundary.
+The retained `_terminal_normalization_pad_stats` must remain observation-only because it does not include cleanup-only pruning.
 Any change must preserve current pass order, TensorFlow-free boundary, dependency set, and sequential validation policy.